Add custom fields and methods to query results (/docs/orm/prisma-client/client-extensions/result)

-Use the $extends client-level method to create an extended client.
+Use the `$extends` [client-level method](/orm/reference/prisma-client-reference#client-methods) to create an *extended client*.
 An extended client is a variant of the standard Prisma Client that is wrapped by one or more extensions.

-To add a custom field or method to query results, use the following structure.
-In this example, we add the custom field myComputedField to the result of a user model query.
+To add a custom [field](#add-a-custom-field-to-query-results) or [method](#add-a-custom-method-to-the-result-object) to query results, use the following structure.
+In this example, we add the custom field `myComputedField` to the result of a `user` model query.

 name?: 'name',